Skip advert

 Rather than going all-out with the design, though, the cabin follows a similar minimalist theme to the one used by Tesla.
 It’s a smart look, but it does mean that there are very few physical buttons and switches.

-Instead of switchgear, the majority of the Polestar 3’s functions are operated via a 14.5-inch touchscreen running Google-based software.
-The layout of this system looks straightforward enough at first glance, however we quickly became frustrated with having to trawl through multiple submenus in order to access basic functions.
-To help reduce the time it takes to reach more commonly-used functions, there are a limited number of customisable shortcuts on the home screen.
+Instead of the majority of the Polestar 3’s functions being operated via switchgear, they are controlled through a 14.5-inch touchscreen running Google-based software.
+The layout of this system looks straightforward enough at first glance, however we quickly became frustrated with having to trawl through multiple sub-menus in order to access basic functions.
+To help reduce the time it takes to reach more commonly used functions, there are a limited number of customisable shortcuts on the home screen.

-In front of the driver is a smaller 9-inch screen which acts as the instrumentation display, and this is very well laid out with a pleasingly high resolution.
-There are also some buttons fitted to the steering wheel but these aren’t illuminated or marked in any way, so you’ll need a very good memory.
+In front of the driver is a smaller nine-inch screen, which acts as the instrument display, and this is very well laid out with a pleasingly high resolution.
+There are also some buttons fitted to the steering wheel, but these aren’t illuminated or marked in any way, so you’ll need a very good memory.

 Boot space, seating & practicality